Save My Reno

 Save My Reno is a Canadian television series featuring contractor Sebastian Clovis, a former Canadian Football League player, and designer Samantha Pynn helping homeowners complete needed renovations on a limited budget.

 The series premiered in 2014 under the title Tackle My Reno, featuring Clovis assisting homeowners with renovations on his own.
-A single season was produced before the show was relaunched in 2016 as Save My Reno, with Clovis and Sabrina Smelko hosting the retooled show as a duo; after two seasons, Smelko left the show, with Pynn replacing her when the fourth season aired in 2020.
+A single season was produced before the show was relaunched in 2016 as Save My Reno, with Clovis and Sabrina Smelko hosting the retooled show as a duo; after two seasons, Smelko left the show, with Pynn replacing her when the third season aired in 2020.

-Following a second season in 2021, the show ended and Clovis launched the new series Gut Job.
+Following a fourth season in 2021, the show ended and Clovis launched the new series Gut Job.
 Unlike the format of Save My Reno, in Gut Job Clovis works with a variety of different designers on different projects rather than a single consistent co-host, although Pynn has appeared as the designer on some episodes of the show.